PeytonCunningham/PeytonCunningham-FFT-Mountains/README.md

 python fft_image_processing.py
 ```
 **View Results**:
-The script will display clusters of images using **matplotlib.** Each cluster represents a group of images with similar frequency features.
+The script will save png files of clusters of the images using **matplotlib.** Each cluster represents a group of images with similar frequency features.

 ## What the Project Does
 In this project, I process images using FFT to analyze their frequency components and then group similar images based on extracted features.